The N$^3$LO Twist-2 Matching of Helicity TMDs and SIDIS $q_\ast$ Spectrum: Introduction

 where $\mu$ is the factorization scale.
 Factorization based on Collins-Soper-Sterman (CSS) formalism~\cite{Collins:1988ig} has been proven for Drell-Yan process and single inclusive hadron production~\cite{Bodwin:1984hc, Collins:1984kg, Collins:1988ig, Collins:1989gx, Nayak:2005rt}.

 The principle of factorization underlies all theoretical predictions of QCD.
 To the UV, the renormalization of $\alpha_s$ is independent of the external momenta flowing into the Green functions, so that UV physics is completely factorized from collider measurements performed on asymptotic final states.
 To the IR, long-distance physics is parametrized while short-distance dynamics are computed from Feynman amplitudes, again thanks to the asymptotic freedom.
-UV renormalization and IR factorization scheme ambiguities drop out in the \emph{relations} among physical quantities.
+UV and IR cutoﬀ dependence drop out in the \emph{relations} among physical quantities.

 In the context of TMDs, factorization provides the gateway that bridges partonic high-energy interactions to what is observed at the detectors: the confined motion can never been probed directly, it manifests through correlations with the distribution of final-state gauge bosons, leptons, and hadrons, owing to the unification of Standard Model gauge group ${\text{SU}}(3)\times {\text{SU}}(2)\times {\text{U}}(1)_{\text{Y}}~({\text{SU}}(2)\times {\text{U}}(1)_{\text{Y}}\to\text{U}(1)_{\text{EM}}$.
 Indeed, TMDs are indispensable non-perturbative input for a variety of benchmark observables in the Standard Model, including Drell-Yan process~\cite{ Dokshitzer:1978yd, Parisi:1979se, Collins:1984kg, Arnold:1990yk, Ladinsky:1993zn, Bozzi:2010xn, Becher:2010tm, Becher:2011xn, Bertone:2019nxa}, semi-inclusive deep-inelastic scattering (SIDIS)~\cite{Ji:2004wu, Ji:2004xq, Liu:2018trl, Fang:2024auf, Gao:2022bzi, Ebert:2021jhy,Fang:2024auf}, electron-positron annihilation to hadrons and jets~\cite{Collins:1981uk,Collins:1981va,Neill:2016vbi,Gutierrez-Reyes:2018qez,Gutierrez-Reyes:2019vbx,Gutierrez-Reyes:2019msa}, Higgs boson production~\cite{Berger:2002ut,Bozzi:2005wk,Gao:2005iu,Echevarria:2015uaa,Neill:2015roa,Bizon:2017rah,Chen:2018pzu,Bizon:2018foh}, top quark pair production~\cite{Zhu:2012ts,Li:2013mia,Catani:2014qha,Catani:2018mei}, $J/\psi$ production~\cite{Echevarria:2024idp, Copeland:2023wbu, Kishore:2018ugo, Maxia:2024cjh,Banu:2024ywv,Kishore:2024bdd,Chakrabarti:2022rjr,Boer:2023zit,Bor:2022fga,Bacchetta:2018ivt,Boer:2016bfj}, as well as Energy-Energy (EEC) or Charge-Charge Correlator~\cite{Moult:2018jzp,Gao:2019ojf,Gao:2024wcg,Kang:2024otf,Kang:2023big,Liu:2024kqt,Monni:2025zyv} at lepton and hadron colliders.